jcolag/entropy-arbitrage/2026-03-29-software-crisis.md

 Actually, I can think of one example where we still see a push for higher expressivity, configuration languages.
 Configuring systems such as [Augeas](https://augeas.net/docs/language.html) and [Puppet](https://help.puppet.com/core/current/Content/PuppetCore/puppet_language.htm) push to pack more meaning into less code, but do it in a narrow space.

 Maybe we should change this.
-In the mainstream, it feels like new programming languages care more about compilation speed, [LLM-friendliness](https://www.nerd-lang.org/), [provability](https://en.wikipedia.org/wiki/Dafny), asynchronous operation, and so forth.
+In the mainstream, it feels like new programming languages care more about compilation speed, [LLM-friendliness](https://www.nerd-lang.org/), {% wiki Dafny|provability|en %}, asynchronous operation, and so forth.
 And while those goals can benefit certain kinds of projects, they don't reduce the number of interactions the way that higher expressivity would.
 For clarity, I don't have a list of features in mind that I'd add to express more.
 But I know that, if expressivity hasn't changed much in thirty years, it probably didn't happen because we hit a maximum ability to express ideas before most computers could natively do floating-point math.

 The closest "real" language that I can think of trying to do this at all well?
 [CoffeeScript](https://coffeescript.org/) of all things.
 It looks like an attempt to make JavaScript look like Python, but you can see from the examples on the page that it reduces the amount of (common) code significantly, even if it still looks a lot like JavaScript, and still *results* in the bulkier JavaScript, which would defeat our purpose.